 Below, we briefly cover the Medicare basics.

-Medicare is composed of four separate parts.
+There are four separate parts of Medicare.
 All of which are voluntary.

-- Medicare Part A is your Hospital Insurance.
+- Part A is your hospital insurance.
 It covers all inpatient hospital stays, skilled nursing care, hospice care, and some other home health care.

-- Medicare Part B is your Medical Insurance.
-It covers doctor’s services, medical supplies, and preventive services.
+- Part B is your doctors’ insurance.
+It covers doctor’s services, office visits, medical supplies, and preventive services.

-- Medicare Part C is also known as Medicare Advantage.
-These are private insurance plans that expand your Medicare benefits.
+- Part C is also known as Medicare Advantage.
+These are private insurance plans that allow you to expand and customize your Medicare benefits.

-- Medicare Part D are private Prescription Drug plans sold by local insurance companies to lower your prescription cost.
+- Part D is Prescription Drug coverage.
+These plans sold by local insurance companies to lower your prescription cost.

 Age Is The Only Eligibility Requirement